 Metrology Goes Inline

 When using inline systems, the shop floor staff can immediately respond to quality problems where they arise and control the production process proactively.
-The high-precision and absolute ZEISS inline solutions do not require correlation and deliver data that can be traced metrologically.
+The high-precision and absolute ZEISS inline solutions do not require any correlation and deliver reliable and conclusive measurement data for series production control.